 - Three Minute Thesis Competition (3MT) - challenges PhD students to present a compelling oration on their thesis topic and its significance in just three minutes.
 3MT develops academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research in language appropriate to a non-specialist audience.
-Following Departmental heats, 19 students took part in the 2016 final.
-For 2017, the Graduate School are looking to increase public awareness in the competition.

 Student Recruitment and Outreach